helsinki-sda-group/AIforLEssAuto/WP4/sumo-hki-cm/documentation/Simulation manual.md

 ## The reduction

 ### Short instructions
-Run the section "Whole area simulation" in completePipeline.sh.
+Run the section "Reduction" in completePipeline.sh.

 ### Modifying the reduced area
 If the user wants to change the reduced area, the following things need to be done: